KDitsa/Document-Parsing/README.md

 # 📄 A Multimodal AI-Powered Hybrid Approach to Document Parsing
 A Python-based multimodal document parsing system capable of extracting structured information from **documents, images, audio, and video files** and converting the extracted content into machine-readable JSON.
-The framework combines **PPStructureV3** for OCR and layout analysis, **Whisper** for speech transcription, **SpeechBrain** for audio embedding and speaker processing, and **Meta Llama 3 8B Instruct** (via "llama-cpp-python") to generate structured outputs.
+The framework combines **PPStructureV3** for OCR and layout analysis, **Whisper** for speech transcription, **SpeechBrain** for audio embedding and **Spectral Clustering** for speaker diarization, and **Meta Llama 3 8B Instruct** (via "llama-cpp-python") to generate structured outputs.
 Additionally, the system supports **Braille conversion**, enabling accessibility for visually impaired users.

 ---
 ## 🚀 Features